rouault/proj.4/docs/source/community/rfc/rfc-6.rst

 +++++++++

 Internally, ``tinshift`` ingest the whole file into memory.
 It is considered that triangulation should be small enough for that.
-The above mentionned KKJ to ETRS89 triangulation fits into 65 KB of JSON, for 1449 triangles and 767 vertices.
+The above mentioned KKJ to ETRS89 triangulation fits into 65 KB of JSON, for 1449 triangles and 767 vertices.

 When a point is transformed, one must find the triangle into which it falls into.
-Instead of iterating over all triangles, we build a in-memory quadree to speed-up the identification of candiates triangles.
-On the above mentionned KKJ -> ETRS89 triangulation, this speeds up the whole transformation by a factor of 10.
+Instead of iterating over all triangles, we build a in-memory quadtree to speed-up the identification of candidates triangles.
+On the above mentioned KKJ -> ETRS89 triangulation, this speeds up the whole transformation by a factor of 10.
 The quadtree structure is a very good compromise between the performance gain it brings and the simplicity of its implementation (we have ported the implementation coming